tjadams/Coding-Problems/dsalgo/README.md

 #### Example usages that work uniquely well with this data structure

 #TODO
+* In Topological Sort, further understand the time parts of the algorithm
 * Organize into data structures, algorithms
 * Make this cleaner
 * Split up data structures and algorithms into separate files where appropriate